 Fast charging works either by allowing a higher level of currents or increasing the voltage flowing to the battery.
 Higher currents or greater voltage produces more internal heat.
 This is the reason why devices under fast charging usually heat up faster than normal charging.
 It is important to note that heat is detrimental to battery life.
 It is also critical to the performance and internal integrity of the entire device.

 While there are failsafe mechanisms aimed at addressing susceptibility to overheating, constant exposure to relatively higher temperature than usual causes minuscule damages to the hardware components of both the battery and the device.
 Furthermore, a device can overheat while fast charging if it is placed in a hot and humid environment.
+Note that overheating causes specific damages to internal electronic components.

 2. Dependent on Hardware Compatibilities